Hoyasumii/bee-movie/README.md

 I don't understand.

-I thought we were fr
+I thought we were fri